 I recently started investing in Grammarly Premium to check my grammar and writing before I publish a new article.
 But even if you don’t have a budget to upgrade to the premium plan, the basic plan of Grammarly is still quite helpful.
-You also want to make sure that your content is free from plagiarism, which you can check via some platform like Copyscape.
+You also want to make sure that your content is free from plagiarism, which you can check via some platform like Originality or Copyscape.

 4. Network with some other fellow bloggers.

 Networking is still important, even if what you do is ‘just’ blogging.
 Especially when you want to take blogging a bit seriously.

 Back to SEO, one of the things you can do to improve your blog’s online visibility is through external links from other websites.
 While it is possible to get the link from another website without networking, you may also want to connect with other fellow bloggers to support each other.

 Whether it is by link swaps, collaboration posts, or writing for their website… You can increase your website authority by networking with other bloggers.
 It’s a win-win for each one of you! 😉

 5. Try out some ways to monetize it.

 My blog isn’t my main income, but I generate at least $100 per month through advertorial.
 I used to rent some ad space in my blog as well, which I charge annually.